-Say there’s one task that can’t be started until another is marked “Done”.
+Say one task can’t be started until another is marked “Done.”
 How do you communicate that?

-Some project management tools allow for dependency logics.
-This task that can’t be started cannot be marked “In Progress” until it’s predecessor is marked “Done”.
-This helps priorities stay in order, but it also ensures that dependent tasks throughout the project have the right resources gathered from previous tasks.
+Some project management tools allow for dependency logic.
+This task that can’t be started cannot be marked “In Progress” until its predecessor is marked “Done.”
+This helps priorities stay in order and ensures that dependent tasks throughout the project have the right resources gathered from previous tasks.

-What this feature can also do, is send out an email to the assignees of the dependent task, telling them the previous task has been marked “Done” and it’s their time to shine!
+This feature can also send an email to the assignees of the dependent task, telling them the previous task has been marked “Done” and it’s their time to shine!

 There are so many documents that can go into a project.
 From proposals to training documents, everything should be accessible and centralized.

-This helps avoid any confusion of the placement of documents.
-If you have an onboarding template as well and each onboarding has the same set of documents, you can put those resources in the template.
-This saves time when starting a new project so you don’t have to manually keep uploading the same items each time.
+This helps avoid any confusion about the placement of documents.
+If you have an onboarding template and each onboarding has the same set of documents, you can put those resources in the template.
+This saves time when starting a new project, so you don’t have to keep uploading the same items manually each time.

 Not only should documents and attachments be accessible, but they should also be secure.